 Internal intrusion test utilizing advanced technology to obtain a comprehensive view of the most critical vulnerabilities, combined with a threat map.
 This work is complemented by manual exploitation and supports external intrusion exercises.

 In in-depth pentesting, an intrusion is performed manually by expert pentesters who are familiar with the techniques and procedures commonly used by cyber attackers.

-This hybrid service combines the properties of the previous ones in routine and continuous intervals.
-This means that targets are defined and evaluated by the cybersecurity team and the client.
+This hybrid service combines the properties of the previous ones in routine and continuous intervals, aiming to identify and mitigate cybersecurity risks.
+This involves defining and evaluating targets by both the cybersecurity team and the client.